bulldozer2003/CsvImport/README.md

 Note that this change may limit the number of lines imported by job.
 If so, you can increase the time limit for process in the server or php configuration.

+_Note about local paths_

+For security reasons, to import files from local file system is forbidden.
+Nevertheless, it can be allowed for a specific path.
+This allowed base path or a parent should be defined in the file "security.ini" of the plugin.

 Examples